seanrjohnson/protein_gibbs_sampler/README.md

 ## Generating new protein sequences from the command line

-This package contains three command line programs to make it easy to generate new sequences.
+This package contains four command line programs to make it easy to generate new sequences.
 For good performance, it is recommended to use GPU, but they will still run on a CPU, just excruciatingly slow for everything but small proteins.

 ### pgen_esm.py